vitessio/website/content/en/docs/user-guides/resharding.md

 In the above case, we are essentially creating two shards: any keyspace id that does not have its leftmost bit set will go to `-80`.
 All others will go to `80-`.

-Applying the above change should result in the creation of six more vttablet instances.
+Applying the above change should result in the creation of six more vttablet instances; one master, one replica and one rdonly tablet for each of the two shards.

 At this point, the tables have been created in the new shards but have no data yet.